 Many of the MARKET, FOCUS, BUSINESS, and PLANNING activities are captured within the Aha!
 Strategy module.

-- Strategy -> Business Model: The Business Model tab allows you to capture the essence of your Pragmatic Marketing Business Plan on a single page.
-Customize the components to represent the business plan attributes found in the Pragmatic Marketing business plan template -- Market Problems, Solution Definition, Market Definition, Distribution Strategy, Competitive Landscape, Product Portfolio (how it fits with other products), Buy-Build-Partner Strategy, Revenue Projections, and Cost Projections.
+- Strategy > Models: The Models tab allows you to capture the essence of your Pragmatic Marketing Business Plan on a single page.
+Add a custom model to represent the business plan attributes found in the Pragmatic Marketing business plan template -- Market Problems, Solution Definition, Market Definition, Distribution Strategy, Competitive Landscape, Product Portfolio (how it fits with other products), Buy-Build-Partner Strategy, Revenue Projections, and Cost Projections.

 Defining and prioritizing requirements and use scenarios [PLANNING]